 Section 2.
 The President and the Controller shall be signatories on the CPD checking account.
 One signature shall be required on checks under $450, two signatures shall be required for checks over $449.

 Section 3.
 Board approval is required to open bank accounts.

 Section 4.
 The Controller shall distribute an accurate financial report at each Board Meeting.
 The Controller shall also submit an annual report to the membership at the Annual Meeting.

 Section 5.
 The Controller is the Chair of the Finance Committee and is responsible for ensuring that expenditures are consistent with the budget.
 If changes are needed, the Controller shall first obtain Board approval.

 Section 1.
 Only one registered Democrat per contested position may be endorsed in a voter nominated top-two open primary.

 Section 2.
 Only one registered Democrat per contested position may be endorsed for office in a general election.

 Section 3.
 The California Democratic Party endorses in statewide elections for candidates and propositions.
-The CPD may vote to concur with these endorsements or remain neutral.
+The CPD may vote to concur with these endorsements, make their own endorsements, or remain neutral.

 Section 6.
 CPD endorsements and recommendations must be approved at an official meeting of the membership by at least 60% of those voting for that individual candidate, proposition, or measure.